Vegetarian, Vegan and Meals Without Meat

 Expert Tip #2:

-Going meatless are as simple as moving vegetables and fruits from a side dish to a starring role.
+Going meatless is as simple as moving vegetables and fruits from a side dish to a starring role.
 You should also seek out high-fiber whole grains, beans and legumes, unsalted nuts, and lower fat and fat-free dairy foods.
 These tend to be high in fiber, vitamins, minerals and other important phytonutrients,” said Rachel Johnson, Ph.D., R.D., a nutrition professor at the University of Vermont and AHA volunteer.

 Start with small steps.